A Half-Day at Hong Kong’s Victoria Peak: My Tips for What to See & Do + How to Get There

 The Peak Galleria

-While on Victoria Peak, be sure to visit The Peak Galleria.
-The 4-floor leisure & shopping complex offers dozens of shops and restaurants.
-Many of the stores focus around fashion, home, and beauty.
+Just two minutes on foot from The Peak Tower lies another one of my favourite attractions on Victoria Peak: The Peak Galleria.
+This 4-floor leisure & shopping complex is home to dozens of shops and restaurants.
+Most of the stores at the Peak Galleria focus on fashion, beauty, and lifestyle.

 Peak Galleria